CRPC Mains Questions Series Part VII: Important Questions for Judiciary, APO & University Exams | Part - VII of XI

 N lodged a report with the police against H, father of P, a minor girl of 17 years, alleging that the house of H was visited by persons of bad repute and that P had immoral relations with them.
 H filed a complaint about defamation against N, but it was compounded on the accused tendering apology.
 Subsequently, P filed a complaint about defamation in respect of the same matter against N. It was contended on behalf of N that the previous acquittal was a bar.
 Decide.
 [D.J.S.
 1991]

 Nanakchand was tried along with others on the charge of Section 302 IPC read with Section 149.
-At the end of the trial, the applicability of Section 149 was not established and the trial court convicted him under Section 302 read with Section 34, IPC.
+At the end of the trial, the applicability of Section 149 was not established, and the trial court convicted him under Section 302, read with Section 34, IPC.
 Whether the conviction is valid?
 Reply with reasons and support of leading cases.
 [U.P.C.J.
 2013]

-What are the objects of recalling a witness under Section 311 of the Code of Criminal Procedure and when Courts should not exercise the power of recalling a witness for cross-examination?
+What are the objects of recalling a witness under Section 311 of the Code of Criminal Procedure, and when Courts should not exercise the power of recalling a witness for cross-examination?
 [U.PH.J.S.
 2007, UPHJS 2014]

-After the prosecution evidence was over, the court said to the accused, “Having heard the evidence against you what have you to say about?”
+After the prosecution evidence was over, the court said to the accused, “Having heard the evidence against you, what have you to say about it?”
 The accused replied, “I am innocent.
 I was at Nagpur at the crucial time when the occurrence in question took place at Agra.
 The prosecution story is false.
 I shall produce evidence”.
 And he did.
 His conviction is being assailed on the ground that he had not been properly questioned after the prosecution’s evidence.
 How would you decide?
 [D.J.S.
 1991]